Start Watching Season 4 Now

-The series launches with an introduction to Make48 and the real life challenges of taking a product from napkin design to store shelf.
+The fourth season launches at Union Station – Science City in Kansas City, MO, with an introduction to Make48 and the real life challenges of taking a product from napkin design to store shelf.
 Teams are given the product challenge.
 When the whistle blows the 48 hour inventor competition begins!
-Season 4 was filmed at Union Station – Science City in Kansas City, Mo.

 Watch All of Season 3 Now